Kataokax1/docs/connect-with-us/yoursitee-help-faq.md

 * Basic troubleshooting
 * Information about updates
 * Questions related to features
+* Spelling errors in this documentation
+* Features of Yoursitee we missed

 Don't forget to keep an eye on our feed for any news about known problems and updates for YourSitee.